 Recently I hired someone new here at Know Your Team.
-Here’s exactly what I wrote on Day 1 and the 23 questions I asked as a part of our employee onboarding process.
+Here’s exactly what I wrote on Day 1 and the 23 questions I asked as a part of our employee onboarding process as a remote company.

-Something new happened recently: We hired a new employee at Know Your Team – and it caused me to rethink our entire employee onboarding process.
-As a small, profit-focused team, we don’t hire often.
-As a result, this time around, I wanted to be intentional about how to onboard a new hire.
+Something new happened recently: We hired a new employee at Know Your Team — and it caused me to rethink our entire employee onboarding process.
+As a small, remote, profit-focused team, we don’t hire often.
+As a result, this time around, I wanted to be intentional about how to onboard a new hire remotely.

 After all, the numbers on how likely it is for a new employee to leave within the first 90 days are astounding: 30% employees leave before their first 3 months are up, according to a survey with 1,500 people.